henrysky/astroNN/docs/source/tools_gaia.rst

 .. image:: fakemag_scale.png

-Conversion Tools related to astrometry and magnitude
+Conversion Tools related to Astrometry and Magnitude
 -----------------------------------------------------

 ``mag_to_fakemag(mag, parallax)`` takes parallax in mas and apparent magnitude to astroNN's fakemag